-Absence of possible tracking of the person involved in a security event with possible legal impact in formation-security-indicators: IMF="LOG.3"
+Absence of possible tracking of the person involved in a security event with possible legal impact information-security-indicators:IMF="LOG.3"

 Concerns unique data related to a given and known to organization user (identifier tied to application software or directory).
-This indicator is a sub-set of indicator IMF_LOG.1.
+This indicator is a sub-set of indicator IMF LOG.1.

-Downtime or malfunction of the log production function for recordings with evidential value for access to or handling of information that, at this level, is subject to law or regulatory requirements
+Downtime or malfunction of the log production function for recordings with evidential value for access to or handling of information that, at this level, is subject to law or regulatory requirements connection).

-This indicator primarily relates to Personal Identifiable Information (PII) protected by privacy laws, to information falling under the PCI-DSS regulation, to information falling under European regulation in the area of breach notification (Telcos and ISPs to begin with), and to information about electronic exchanges between employees and the exterior (electronic messaging and Internet connection).
 This indicator does not include possible difficulties pertaining to proof forwarding from field operations to governance (state-of-the-art unavailable).
-This indicator is a sub-set of indicator IMF_LOG.1, but can be identical to this one in advanced organizations.
+This indicator is a sub-set of indicator IMF\LOG.1, but can be identical to this one in advanced organizations.

+This indicator primarily relates to Personal Identifiable Information (PII) protected by privacy laws, to information falling under the PCI-DSS regulation, to information falling under European regulation in the area of breach notification (Telcos and ISPs to begin with), and to information about electronic exchanges between employees and the exterior (electronic messaging and Internet information-security-indicators:IDB="UID.1"